INTO-CPS-Association/example-shm/src/examples/README.md

 # Examples

-This directory contains examples demonstrating how to use the EXAMPLE-SHM package.
+This directory contains examples demonstrating how to use the **EXAMPLE-SHM** package.

-## Installing the Package from Poetry Build
+## Install the Package from Poetry Build

 To install the package built using `poetry`, follow these steps: